Shahnazi2002/Convert-text-to-binary/README.md

 # Convert-text-to-binary
-This text to binary converter lets you convert any text to binary code
+This text to binary converter lets you convert any text to binary code.